pleuph/LiveEvents/README.md

 As the solution should be hosted on AWS, some knowledge of the services and scalability options available is required to be able to make specific implementation decisions.
 I have no experience with AWS, but will assume that services comparable to Azure services are available.

 For data storage, I am most experienced in classic relational db design and implementation.
 These services would most likely have global availability and scalability needs, for which a relation db may or may not be sufficient.
-I would recommend investing quite some time into considering the various options.
 For PoC/demo purposes I will use a simple MSSQL database and the EF Core ORM.

 The API services would most likely benefit from the scalability of a serverless architecture.
 How many individual services to create will depend on how much functionality is considered basic vs. additional or optional and some platforms/consumers may only need a limited set of features.